a-ignatov-parc/grunt-video-slicer/README.md

 Default value: `false`

+If the value is specified, then task will empty the destination folder before starting encoding.

 The value that specifies should task empty destination folder before start encoding.

 ### Usage Examples

 #### Default Options
-The default options will produce a .mp4 and a .webm version of source file.
+The default options will generate `.mp4` and `.webm` versions of source files.
 They will be named `section0.mp4` and `section0.webm`.

 ```js
 grunt.initConfig({